ConstructFund/c3addon/README.md

 This is a simple script to publish your `.c3addon` to the Construct Addon registry.

+See how to configure [GitHub Actions](https://github.com/endel/construct3-addon-release-github-actions/blob/main/.github/workflows/release.yml) to publish your addon automatically.

 ## CLI Usage

 ### Publishing a `.c3addon` file